 with mini pain au chocolate for dunking.

 You can’t go into Paul’s Bakery without ordering one of their signature hot chocolates.
-It’s thick, luxurious and paired with a mini pain au chocolat for dunking it’s the perfect indulgent treat.
+It’s thick, luxurious and paired with a mini pain au chocolat for dunking, it’s the perfect indulgent treat.

 … with marshmallow and a chocolate stick.

-Chocywoccydodah are known for their extravagant, crazy and colourful cake creations located just off Oxford Street in their dedicated cake boutique.
+Chocywoccydodah are known for their extravagant, crazy and colourful cake creations in their dedicated cake boutique.
 As well as their shop downstairs they also have a cafe upstairs with a full sweet menu and this signature hot chocolate is on there.
-In all honesty, it’s a little bit style over substance so don’t expect a cup of thick molten chocolate but a modest cup which has been decorated well and tastes like you would make at home.
+In all honesty, it’s a little bit style over substance so don’t expect a cup of thick molten chocolate but a modest cup which has been decorated well and tastes as you would make at home.
 So, why have I included it on this list you might be thinking?
 Well not everyone wants a gourmet cup of chocolate and you may want something that’s a bit fun, colourful and a nice experience.
 Get there early.
 There’ll probably be a queue.

 30-32 Foubert’s Pl, Carnaby, London W1F 7PS https://www.choccywoccydoodah.com